The Saturday Evening Post, February 3, 1923

 A young man’s crossroads.

 The agony of spirit into which these meditations cast him had brought him up with a bound from the comfortable depths of his armchair and had set him prowling restlessly about the room.
 His wanderings led him at this point to collide somewhat painfully with the long table on which Beach the butler, a tidy soul, was in the habit of arranging in a neat row the daily papers, weekly papers and magazines which found their way into the castle.
-The shock had the effect of rousing him from his stupor, and in an absent way be clutched the nearest daily paper, which happened to be the Morning Globe, and returned to his chair in the hope of quieting his nerves with a perusal of the racing intelligence.
+The shock had the effect of rousing him from his stupor, and in an absent way he clutched the nearest daily paper, which happened to be the Morning Globe, and returned to his chair in the hope of quieting his nerves with a perusal of the racing intelligence.
 For, though far removed now from any practical share in the doings of the racing world, he still took a faint, melancholy interest in ascertaining what Captain Curb, the Head Lad, Little Brighteyes and the rest of the newspaper experts fancied for the day’s big event.
 He lit a cigarette and unfolded the journal.

 The next moment, instead of passing directly, as was his usual practice, to the last page, which was devoted to sport, he was gazing with a strange dry feeling in his throat at a certain advertisement on Page One.